Part IV

 Pause before cleansing.

-Let the first handful of water rest in your palms.
+Let water rest in your palms.

-Wash as though you are rinsing the day from your nervous system.
+Wash as though rinsing the nervous system.

-To waste water is to breach covenant, with land and with self.
+To waste water is to breach covenant.

-Seed, The Law of Becoming
+Seed - Law of Becoming

 Every cycle requires rupture.

-A seed must split to grow.
+A seed splits to grow.

 Fire lives quietly inside it.

-Warm oil between your hands.
+Warm facial oil between the hands.

-Leaf, The Law of Breath
+Leaf - Law of Breath

 Leaf is renewal made visible.